Tamed loops: A way to obtain finite loop results without UV divergences: The transition from the traditional method to the UV-free scheme

 At this point the momentum integration is UV converged as $D \to$ 4, and we can evaluate it at $D =$ 4 directly.
 In this case, one has

 This is the form described by the UV-free scheme.
-For UV divergence inputs, the evaluation first is the loop momentum $k$ and then is the antiderivative with $\xi$.
-This non-commutation is a character in quantum theory.
+For UV divergence inputs, the evaluation first is the loop momentum $k$ and then is the antiderivative with respect to $\xi$.
+This non-commutation is a character in quantum theory, and it is the reason why there is no UV divergence in loop calculations in the UV-free scheme.